orkes-io/docs/docs/access-control-and-security/applications.md

 # Managing Applications

-An application represents an application that interacts with a Conductor server via APIs or SDKs.
+An application represents an application that interacts with a Conductor cluster via APIs or SDKs.
 The application layer in Conductor provides application-based access to resources in your cluster.

 Each application can also have one or more access key/secret pairs, which are used to grant access to Conductor SDK and API.
 Learn more about authentication in [Authentication and Access Keys](/sdks/authentication).